 Visiting Artist | May 12 -24, 2018

-Juliana F. May comes to MANCC to develop her work, Repulsion, a piece that explores uncomfortable arousal, sexual trauma, incest, whiteness, and the fetishization of young girls.
+Juliana F. May comes to MANCC to develop her work, Repulsion, a piece that explores uncomfortable arousal, sexual trauma, incest and the fetishization of young girls.
 Seeking to expose compulsivity as a mechanism for both coping and adaptation, May is interested in looking at unconscious motivation and defensive operations like hyper vigilance in an effort to lament, re-perform, and admonish various systems of oppression that silence and make bodies invisible.

 In keeping with her previous works, May continues to mine uncomfortable truths, revealing both their mundane and horrifying qualities.
-Exploring the excrement of daily interactions, May seeks to expose unthinkable thoughts that fester unconsciously as a result of whiteness, abstraction, and trauma.
+Exploring the excrement of daily interactions, May seeks to expose unthinkable thoughts that fester unconsciously.

 This project signals a shift in May’s practice, as she upends her long-standing, primarily physical practice.
-While still attending to formal concerns of repetition and directionality, May’s choreographic strategies will shift focus from specific movement languages to spoken subject matter to unearth a new form.
+While still attending to formal concerns such as repetition and directionality, May’s choreographic strategies will shift focus from specific movement languages to spoken subject matter to unearth a new form.

 While at MANCC, May and her collaborators will continue to generate text, vocalizations, and images driven by their personal narratives.
 Content will then be mapped through an iterative editing process.
 The final form will be a play, a dance, a confessional, a personal testimony compressed to create a new non-fiction.